supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

      ![](images/AZ400_M08_L15_35.png)

 25. After the successful creation of the package, run the following to publish the package to the **EShopOnWebShared** feed.
-If it Prompted to sign in window login with the following credentials.
+If it Prompted to sign select **Work or school account** and click on continue in window login with the following credentials.

     > **Email/Username**: <inject key="AzureAdUserEmail"></inject>

     > **Password**: <inject key="AzureAdUserPassword"></inject>

+26. If prompted click on **OK** and **Done**.

     > **Note**: You need to provide an **API Key**, which can be any non-empty string.
 We're using **AzDO** here.
 When prompted, sign in to your Azure DevOps organization.